Phoebe Wagner and Brontë Christopher Wieland, eds: Sunvault. Stories of Solarpunk and Eco-Speculation (2017)

-The neurologist and pioneer of robotics Grey Walter, father to well-known British anarchist Nicolas Walter, was himself, according to his obituary in Freedom, ‘an anarchist fellow-traveller during the 1950s and 1960s’.
-Further Outlook, his only novel, is there described as ‘expressing his utopian vision of a libertarian society’ (A.F.
+The neurologist and pioneer of robotics Grey Walter, father to well-known British anarchist Nicolas Walter, was himself, according to his obituary in Freedom, "an anarchist fellow-traveller during the 1950s and 1960s".
+Further Outlook, his only novel, is there described as "expressing his utopian vision of a libertarian society" (A.F.
 1977).
 It tells of the early stages in a space programme led by a handful of Britons; the narrative is interrupted for a 70 page account, supposedly written in 2056, of developments in the world, particularly social developments, up to that year.
-The society is a loosely structured arrangement described as ‘Statistical Syndicalism’, apparently a kind of 21st century guild socialism.
+The society is a loosely structured arrangement described as "Statistical Syndicalism", apparently a kind of 21st century guild socialism.
 The weakness of the book's plot doesn't sustain this utopian digression, which is really of not very great interest.

 Jo Walton: Ha'penny (2007)

 Tied for the 2008 Prometheus Award.
+First-class retro

-Rex Warner: The Aerodrome (1941)
+Rex Warner: The Wild Goose Chase (1937); The Aerodrome (1941)

 Elizabeth Waterhouse: The Island of Anarchy.
 A Fragment of History in the Twentieth Century (1887)

 Authoritarian governments unite in banishing political dissidents, including anarchists, to Meliora, a volcanic Pacific island (the British government went so far as physically to brand all anarchists with an 'O' for 'Outlaw' before their banishment).
-After initial strife, the dissidents are persuaded by a Russian prince to adopt ‘his scheme of a Christian Anarchy—a society of men set free from all outward law, set free, from the bondage of self and of evil desires, because the willing servants of a holy Lord’ (p.
+After initial strife, the dissidents are persuaded by a Russian prince to adopt "his scheme of a Christian Anarchy—a society of men set free from all outward law, set free, from the bondage of self and of evil desires, because the willing servants of a holy Lord" (p.
 88, c.
 IV).
-The apostle Paul is quoted, on ‘the splendid anarchy of the slaves of Christ’ (93, c.
-IV), and the anarchy which is established ‘was truly a Theocracy’ (95, c.
+The apostle Paul is quoted, on "the splendid anarchy of the slaves of Christ" (93, c.
+IV), and the anarchy which is established "was truly a Theocracy" (95, c.
 IV).
 These confused ideas of anarchism having been aired, the author has everybody except the prince killed off in a natural disaster.

-Stanley G. Weinbaum: ‘Valley of Dreams' (1934), ‘The Ideal' (1935)
+Stanley G. Weinbaum: 'A Martian Odyssey' (1934); 'Valley of Dreams' (1934); 'The Ideal' (1935)

 'The Ideal' centres on a machine for actualising people's ideals.
 The story includes a passage in which the machine's inventor proves that "anarchy is the best government"; this proposition, coupled with the inventor's apparent belief that anarchy is compatible with nations and warfare, rather casts doubt on Weinbaum's real understanding of the issue.

 H.G.
-Wells: 'The Stolen Bacillus' (1894), ‘The Diamond Maker' (1895), A Modern Utopia (1905), In the Days of the Comet (1906), Men Like Gods (1923), Mr Blettsworthy on Rampole Island (1928), Star-Begotten: A Biological Fantasia (1937)
+Wells: 'The Stolen Bacillus' (1894); 'The Diamond Maker' (1895); The Island of Dr Moreau (1896); A Modern Utopia (1905); In the Days of the Comet (1906); Men Like Gods (1923); Mr Blettsworthy on Rampole Island (1928); Star-Begotten: A Biological Fantasia (1937)